-In this section, I conduct a counterfactual experiment that quantifies the value added by mentors when they play an active role in shaping the entrepreneurial strategy compared to when they play a more passive role and help entrepreneurs execute their own plan.
+In this section, I evaluate the welfare implication of helping entrepreneurs to implement their own strategy instead of the advice given by mentors.
 Mentors help startups refine their strategies, which can improve the entrepreneurial choice.
 Entrepreneurs might suggest more ambitious and inherently costlier strategies, which may be harder to implement due to their complexity or resource requirements.
 This introduces a critical trade-off in evaluating the benefits of mentor-proposed strategy versus entrepreneur-proposed one.
 Mentors, based on their experience and external perspective, might focus on strategic changes that are essential for the startup's growth.
 However, mentors might have less understanding of the startup's comparative advantages and specific challenges, leading to advice that is not fully aligned with the startup's immediate capabilities.
-This simulation quantifies the value of mentors' intervention in driving strategic change.
+This simulation quantifies the value of mentor-provided advice in driving strategic change.